-KASAI – Kamiji Territory, situated in Lomami Province, was the scene of clashes between the security forces and Kamuina Nsapu militants.
-The violence forced entire populations to hide in the brush, far from basic services.
-During these months, the children were unable to continue their education.
+KASAI – Kamiji territory, situated in Lomami province, was the scene of clashes between security forces and militias.
+The violence forced entire villages to hide in the bush, far from basic services.
+Over the course of months of displacement, children were unable to continue their schooling.

-In Kamiji, lessons were taking place in hastily-constructed classrooms and pupils were exposed to bad weather, studying on the damp earth with their feet in the mud.
-These conditions were far from favourable to a quality education.
+Across the region, lessons are taking place in hastily-constructed classrooms and pupils were exposed to bad weather, studying on the damp earth with their feet in the mud.
+These conditions put children at risk and deprive them of safe and protective learning environments where they can receive quality education.

 Return to school in Kasai

-Faced with this situation, UNICEF decided to organise temporary learning spaces in Kamiji territory.
+Faced with this situation, UNICEF has begun setting up temporary learning spaces (TLS) in Kamiji territory and elsewhere in Greater Kasai.
 Advocacy activities amongst community representatives and village leaders sought the involvement of the community in setting up these spaces.
 No parent remained uninvolved: every single one agreed to take part in setting up the new classrooms!

 “Now I have a school!”